DRojasLey/simple-gallery-generator/README.md

 [!]
 Important: if no name or title is provided the default values are: name: Gallery, title: My Gallery

 ## Features
-* Image Filtering: Filters only JPG, PNG and BMP images.
+* Image Filtering: Filters only JPG, PNG, and BMP images.
 * HTML Structure: Creates a basic HTML structure for the gallery.
 * CSS Styling: Provides basic CSS styles for the gallery.
 * JavaScript Functionality: